kanishk779/Shell/README.md

 #go into the directory Assignment1_CSE_SHELL
 $ cd Assignment1_CSE_SHELL

-#build the project using make
+#build the project using meson build system
+$ meson build
-$ make
+$ ninja -C build

+#go into the directory build
+cd build

 #build run the shell
 $ ./output

-#for doing the cleanup
+#for doing the cleanup first ensure you are in Assignment1_CSE_SHELL directory
-$ make clean
+$ cd ..

+#remove the directory build
+$ rm -rf build
 ```

 ## NOTE

 1. The **pinfo** will not work for mac Operating system because the /proc directory does not exist.
 2. Similarly the **nightswatch** command will not work for the mac Operating system.
-3. Till now the i have not added support for handling the pipes.